TonyG666/League-of-Legends-2022-Data-Analysis/README.md

 **League of Legends (LoL)** is a highly popular and competitive multiplayer online battle arena (**MOBA**) game developed and published by Riot Games.
 With a massive player base worldwide, LoL has become a staple in the eSports industry.
 Players assume the roles of powerful champions, forming teams and battling against each other in intense strategic matches.
 The game features a vast roster of unique champions, each with their own abilities and playstyles, providing endless possibilities for dynamic gameplay and strategic depth.

 Based on our gaming experiences with League of Legends, we are interested in the following question:
-**Which role “carries” (does the best) in their team more often: Top (top) or Mid laners(mid)?**
+* **Which role “carries” (does the best) in their team more often: Top (top) or Mid laners(mid)?**

-To answer this question, we use the dataset containing 2022 League of Legends eSports match data from OraclesElixir, as it's representative for the League of Legends player population and meta for 2022.
+To answer this question, we use the dataset containing 2022 League of Legends eSports match data from **OraclesElixir**, as it's representative for the League of Legends player population and meta for **2022**.
 Also it provides valuable insights into the performance and dynamics of professional teams in the game for the future.
 Analyzing this dataset can offer a deeper understanding of the strategies, strengths, and weaknesses of different roles within a team.

-By examining the match data from 2022, we can provide evidence-based conclusions about the impact and effectiveness of top and mid laners in carrying their teams to victory.
+By examining the match data from 2022, we can provide evidence-based conclusions about the impact and effectiveness of **top and mid laners** in carrying their teams to victory.

-Maybe our conclusion about which position carries more can activate potential players to try playing that position or the specific champion/hero more often and even be more responsible for making contributions to the whole team's progress and development.
+*Maybe our conclusion about which position carries more can also activates potential players to try playing that position or the specific champion/hero more often and even be more responsible for making contributions to the whole team's progress and development.*

 ### 2022 League of Legends eSports match dataset breakdown(from OraclesElixir): ###

-Number of rows: 149400
+**Number of rows**: 149400

-Meaning of each row: a single player's eSport match statistics in a single game
+**Meaning of each row**: a single player's eSport match statistics in a single game

 **Relevant Columns:**

-1. datacompleteness: Whether a single player's statistics in a single eSport match is filled in original dataset before we did data cleaning.
+1. **datacompleteness**: Whether a single player's statistics in a single eSport match is filled in original dataset before we did data cleaning.

-2. teamname: The name of the team the player is in.
+2. **teamname**: The name of the team the player is in.

-3. position: The player's position in a single eSport match.
+3. **position**: The player's position in a single eSport match.
 League of Legends only has five positions: Top laners(top), Jungle(jng), Mid laners(mid), Bottom laners(bot), Support(sup).
 Note that in A League of Legends map, there are three lanes total and jungle areas.
 Top laner covers top lane, Mid laner covers mid lane, Jungle covers jungle areas, Support and Bottom laner cover the bottom lane.

-4. kills: The number of kills a player have in a single eSport match.
+4. **kills**: The number of kills a player have in a single eSport match.

-5. assists: The number of assists a player have in a single eSport match.
+5. **assists**: The number of assists a player have in a single eSport match.

-6. death: The number of deaths a player have in a single eSport match.
+6. **death**: The number of deaths a player have in a single eSport match.

-7. earned gpm: Earned gold per minute by player in a single game.
+7. **earned gpm**: Earned gold per minute by player in a single game.
 Gold in League of Legends is used to buy items in order to make your character stronger.

-8. cspm: Creep score per minute, indicating the number of minions killed by a player per minute.
+8. **cspm**: Creep score per minute, indicating the number of minions killed by a player per minute.